gangelo/realpage_calculator/README.md

 Original specifications may be found [here][specs].

 ## Solution Overview
+The RPC project consists of:
++ Two _primary class categories_.
-The RPC project consists of two _primary class categories_, several _secondary class categories_ whose sole purpose is to facilitate the functionality of the _primary classes_, and a series of _miscellaneous classes/modules_ that support the overall funcionality of the RPC project.
++ Several _secondary class categories_ whose sole purpose is to facilitate the functionality of the _primary classes_.
++ A series of _miscellaneous classes/modules_ that support the overall funcionality of this project.
++ _Configuration files_ used to dynamically configure this project.

-__The _primary class categories_, along with their high-level functionality as as follows__
+__The _primary class categories_, along with their high-level functionality is as follows__

 | Primary Class Category        | Example Class | High-Level Function |
 |-------------:|:-------------|:------------------|
 | IO Interfaces | `RealPage::Calculator::IOInterface` `RealPage::Calculator::ConsoleInterface`  | _IO Interface_ class objects (_IO Interface_) are responsible for the communication between the stream (input, output, error) and the _Calculator Service_ class object (_Calculator Service_) and vise versa. |
 | Calculator Services | `RealPage::Calculator::CalculatorService` `RealPage::Calculator::RPNCalculatorService`  | _Calculator Services_ are responsible for computing the input received from the _IO Interface_ and returning the result and/or any errors encountered back to the _IO Interface_.|

-__The _secondary class categories_, along with their high-level functionality as as follows__
+__The _secondary class categories_, along with their high-level functionality is as follows__

 | Secondary Class Category        | Example Class | High-Level Function |
 |-------------:|:-------------|:------------------|